 And finally, jumping into your role with both feet is the most effective way to quickly find success as a Scrum Master.
 Truly effective Scrum Masters are great communicators and great facilitators, but above all, truly effective Scrum Masters are great problem solvers.
 This is because every situation you’ll face will be different and therefore the problems you’ll face with one team will differ from the problems you’ll face with another team.
 Great Scrum Masters don’t have all the answers, but they excel at putting their problem solving skills to work to find those answers.
 And there’s no better way to do this, then to dive headfirst into your first team and start solving these problems for yourself.

 Are you ready to take the first step in your Scrum Master career?
 Or, are you an experienced Scrum Master whose ready to take your craft to the next level?
-Check out my course series, Scrum Master Fundamentals, to learn how to set yourself apart as a Scrum Master and help your team reach their highest potential.
+Check out my course series, Using the Scrum Framework, to learn how to set yourself apart as a Scrum Master and help your team reach their highest potential.

 Don’t have a Pluralsight membership yet?
 Try the entire Pluralsight course catalog free for 10 days here.